 4. Connectivity galore

-There is now more options than ever before to add another device to your cordless phone.
+There are now more options than ever before to add another device to your cordless phone.
 Perhaps you're looking for a headset.
-With virtually every phone there is the option of adding a wireless headset and with some you can also add a corded/wired version.
-You can even sync your phone (depending on model) with outlook, download contact, pictures, and connect to your Smartphone.
-And some of the latest phones, even have bluetooth connectivity so you can pair up your bluetooth headset or connect your home phone to other bluetooth devices such as Bluetooth Speakers for HD hands-free or conferencing.
+With virtually every phone there is the option of adding a wireless headset, and with some you can also add a corded/wired version.
+You can even sync your phone (depending on model) with Outlook, download contacts, pictures, and connect to your Smartphone.
+Some of the latest phones even have Bluetooth connectivity so you can pair up your Bluetooth headset or connect your home phone to other Bluetooth devices such as Bluetooth Speakers for HD hands-free or conferencing.

 5. Add more handsets later

 If you've just bought a twin phone only to realise that a trio would have better, fear not.
 With nearly all models of cordless phones, you can purchase an additional handset (or two) at a later date.
 Registering this extra handset to your current system should only take a minute or two.